Drone Operator Services

 What skills should a drone operator have?

-A drone operator needs expert piloting skills, a strong understanding of cinematography and composition, and thorough knowledge of Peruvian aviation regulations and safety procedures.
-They must hold the required DGAC/MTC (Directorate General of Civil Aeronautics) certifications and be able to operate confidently in varied weather conditions and complex environments.
+A drone operator needs pro piloting skills and a strong grasp of cinematography and composition.
+They also need full knowledge of Peruvian aviation rules and safety steps.
+Each one must hold the right DGAC/MTC (Directorate General of Civil Aeronautics) certifications.
+The job also calls for steady flying in tough weather and complex sites.

 How do you match a drone operator to my Peruvian production?

-We consider your shot requirements, location environment, Peruvian airspace regulations, and the type of aerial footage you need, then recommend DGAC/MTC (Directorate General of Civil Aeronautics)-certified operators with relevant experience.
-We verify that they carry appropriate insurance and hold all necessary flight certifications for your shooting locations.
+We weigh your shot needs, location, Peruvian airspace rules, and the kind of aerial footage you want.
+From there, we recommend DGAC/MTC (Directorate General of Civil Aeronautics)-certified operators with the right experience.
+Our team also checks that they carry proper insurance and hold every flight certification for your shooting locations.

 What equipment does a drone operator use?